BDC Hamburger Icon

 To start engaging new leads via text, do the following:

-• Craft quality messages.
+• Craft quality, concise messages.
 Keep your messages concise and polite.
 Get your point across as succinctly as possible.

 • Include contact information in your texts.
-Put all your contact information in your text messages, making it easy for customers to respond and ask questions.
+Put all your contact information in your text messages.
+This practice makes it easy for customers to respond and ask questions.
 Then, if they are interested, they can call you.

 Did You Know?Did you know